salaivv/blender-freecad-live-link/README.md

 ## How it works

 The Blender addon creates a listening socket as soon as Blender starts up.
-Upon clicking on _Export to Blender_ in FreeCAD, a temporary diretory is creater in the system temp folder and an OBJ is exported to this temporary directory.
-Then FreeCAD will send the full path to the OBJ in this directory to Blender through the socket connection.
+Upon clicking on _Export to Blender_ in FreeCAD, a temporary directory is created in the system `temp` folder and an OBJ is exported to this temporary directory.
+Then FreeCAD will send the full path to the exported OBJ to Blender through the socket connection.
 Blender would then import the model and send back a success message upon which FreeCAD will close the connection and cleanup the temporary directory.

 ## Installation